 Residence means a house, condominium or apartment, and excludes, unless otherwise authorized by law, dormitories or other on-campus college or university housing; bed-and-breakfast establishments, hotels, motels or other commercial hospitality operations; and federal public housing identified at https://resources.hud.gov/, shelters or residential programs.

-Residual Solvent means a volatile organic chemical used in the Manufacture of a Cannabis or Marijuana Product that is not completely removed by practical manufacturing techniques.
+Residual Solvent means a volatile organic chemical used in the Manufacture of a Marijuana Product that is not completely removed by practical manufacturing techniques.

 Responsible Vendor means a Marijuana Establishment that the Commission has determined to have completed the initial training requirements and has maintained its training requirement under 935 CMR 500.105(2).

-Responsible Vendor Training Program means a program operated by an education provider accredited by the Commission to provide minimum of three hours of required training to Marijuana Establishment Agents.
-The program shall be mandatory and the topics covered shall include, but not be limited to: an understanding of different products and methods of consumption including Edibles; potency; effects; secondhand absorption time; procedures to ensure that Consumers are not overserved; procedures for mitigating the risk of an impaired Consumer and ensuring the safety of patrons and the general public in the event of impairment.
+Responsible Vendor Trainer means an independent business entity certified by the Commission to provide Responsible Vendor Training Program courses.
+No owner, manager, or employee of a Responsible Vendor Trainer may be a Person or Entity Having Direct or Indirect Control of a Marijuana Establishment.

+Responsible Vendor Training (RVT) Program means a mandatory program that provides training courses taught by a Responsible Vendor Trainer for Marijuana Establishment Agents in order to satisfy the minimum training hours required under 935 CMR 500.105(2).

+SDO means the Supplier Diversity Office of the Massachusetts Operational Services Division (OSD).

+Second Confirmatory Test means a second full panel of tests performed for reanalysis of a sample of Marijuana or Marijuana Products that failed an initial test for contaminants.

 Seed-to-sale Electronic Tracking System means a system designated by the Commission as the system of record (Seed-to-sale SOR) or a secondary electronic tracking system used by a Marijuana Establishment or an MTC or an Independent Testing Laboratory.
 This system shall capture everything that happens to an individual Marijuana plant, from seed and cultivation, through growth, harvest and Manufacture of Marijuana Products and MIPs, including transportation, if any, to final sale of finished products.
 Seed-to-sale Electronic Tracking System shall utilize a unique-plant identification and unique-batch identification.
 It will also be able to track agents' and Registrants' involvement with the Marijuana Product.
-Any secondary system used by the Marijuana Establishment or an MTC or an Independent Testing Laboratory must integrate with the SOR in a form and manner determined by the Commission.
+Any secondary system used by the Marijuana Establishment or an MTC or an Independent Testing Laboratory shall integrate with the SOR in a form and manner determined by the Commission.

 Seed-to-sale System of Record (Seed-to-sale SOR) means the electronic tracking system designated and required by the Commission to perform a process.